martasmith/InstagramViewer/README.md

  - [x] User can scroll through current popular photos from Instagram
  - [x] For each photo user can see the following details
    - [x] Graphic, Caption, Username
-   - [x] Relative timestamp, like count, user profile image
+   - [x] Relative timestamp, like count, user profile image (optional)

 *Advanced:*